software-students-fall2021/project-setup-advanced-tech/back-end/README.md

 ## Available Scripts

+In order to initialize the server, please run the following command:

+### `npm install --save axios`

-In the project directory, you can run to initialize the server on port 3001:
+In the this directory, you can run to initialize the server on port 3001:

 ### `node server.js`